nomath4u/radiusnetworks.github.io/proximitykit/index.md

 # Android Resources

 The Proximity Kit Android Library is the same as the Android Pro Library.
-It is built upon our open source [Android iBeacon Library](/ibeacon/android/), and all the documentation that applies to those libraries is relevent to working with Proximity Kit.
+It is built upon our open source [Android iBeacon Library](/ibeacon/android/), and all the documentation that applies to those libraries is relevant to working with Proximity Kit.

 ### Download the SDK